lewis-catley/fpl/README.md

-# Fantasy Permier League
+# Fantasy Premier League

-This is just something to play about with, communicting with the FPL API.
+This is just something to play about with, communicating with the FPL API.